nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                      A simple drawing program for children

-        Copyright © 2002-2023 by various contributors; see AUTHORS.txt.
+        Copyright © 2002-2024 by various contributors; see AUTHORS.txt.
                              https://tuxpaint.org/

-                              diciembre 23, 2023
+                                 enero 1, 2024

 +-------------------------------------------------+
 |                Table of Contents                |